offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

 # Host configuration using Terraform

-This is the part where we create the certificate that we\'ll use to turn our home lab devices into IoT things.
-This is *not* a pretty, polished Terraform module; it\'s a single-file module that does the bare minimum to create a thing, and then write out its client certificate in a place that Ansible will search in order to install it.
+This is the part where we create the certificate that we'll use to turn our home lab devices into IoT things.
+This is *not* a pretty, polished Terraform module; it's a single-file module that does the bare minimum to create a thing, and then write out its client certificate in a place that Ansible will search in order to install it.

 There are two things to note in this: first is the `resource "aws_iot_thing" "host"` section, where we slugify the hostname so that IoT allows it.
 Second is the `resource "local_file` pair of resources.
-These write out the keys you\'ll be installing later.
+These write out the keys you'll be installing later.
 The output here *should not be checked into revision control*.
 You can configure the path for these in the module call, above.
-I\'ve got that path added to `.gitignore`.
+I've got that path added to `.gitignore`.

 ``` terraform
 variable "hostname" {